functionland/fx-fotos/README.md

 # Latest 2 Updates

+**August-05-2021:** The work for adding dfinity backedn is completed for upload and download and merged in main branch

 **July-31-2021:** Added Dfinity backup feature in Dfinity branch

-**July-27-2021:** The work for adding dfinity backend is being done in "dfinityupload" branch

 # BOX Photos development guide